This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Achieving a reasonable perspective that considers all these points isn’t easy.
 That probably best explains why they can be — and often are — answered with simple examples like the ones in the Gatesnotes slide.
 Still, doing so risks missing important marks that should figure in shaping opinion.
 After all, it is opinion, particularly that which prevails within a given time frame, that largely determines where scarce resources in time, labor, and money are allocated to craft and implement solutions to them.
 But gaining a reasonable perspective is crucial.
 Opinions based on good logic are more likely to direct those allocations rationally.

 I admit to not having satisfactory answers at present.
-We should not shrink from seeking those answers, though, and we should do so with vigor.
+We should not shrink from seeking those answers, though, and we should conduct our search for those answers with vigor.
 If we do, we’ll eventually get there.
 Unfortunately, if this exercise tells us anything so far, it is that nobody seems close to doing that at the moment.

 Commensal Rodents, Ignored, but Definitely in the Running…